 - 1. Make sure the above prerequisites are met. - 2.
 If not already done, download the latest version of the firmware. - 3.
 Make sure the drone and payload are powered OFF and that the battery is disconnected. - 4.
-Install the TrueView 625 UMS storage device into the computer. - 5.
-Copy all the files with the .mdpkg and .json extension on the UMS storage device. - 6.
-Power ON the TrueView 625 payload as you would do for a normal flight. - 7.
+Install the TrueView 68o payload UMS device into the computer. - 5.
+Copy all the files with the .mdpkg and .json extension onto the UMS device. - 6.
+Power ON the TrueView 680 payload as you would do for a normal flight. - 7.
 The firmware will install automatically.
-Allow up to 2 minutes for the process to complete.
-The two lights on the front of the payload will blink blue for 10 seconds when installation is successful.
+Allow up to two minutes for the process to complete.
+The twoindicators on the back of the payload will blink blue for 10 seconds when installation is successful.
 The payload will reinitialize automatically upon completion. - 8.
-If no flight is required, follow the instructions in the Multifunction button section to shut off the payload.
-Once completed power off the drone by disconnecting the drone battery.
+If no flight is required, follow the instructions in the Error!
+Reference source not found.section to shut down the payload.
+Once completed power off the drone battery.